499602D2/tg-launchbot/README.md

 		- or, replace /help with /info?

-	- combine all separate database files into one file with multiple tables
+	- ✅ combine all separate database files into one file with multiple tables

-	- attempt to split the monolithic file into multiple separate files, starting with the API request functions
+	- ✅ attempt to split the monolithic file into multiple separate files, starting with the API request functions

 	- ✅ index launches by the new unique launch ID instead of launch name

 	- improve json-parsing performance by using pooling

+	- allow users to disable postpone notifications on a per-launch basis

-### 0.7 more backend changes
+### 1.7 more backend changes

 	- update from telepot Telegram API wrapper to python-telegram-bot